-How to Stop Accidental Deployments by SCCM Admins Configuration Manager ConfigMgr | Immediately?
-We have heard loads of stories about SCCM causing accidental deployments and reimaging desktops, laptops, and servers.
+Let’s discuss how to Stop Accidental Deployments by the SCCM Admins Configuration Manager.
+We have heard many stories about SCCM causing accidental deployments and reimaging desktops, laptops, and servers.
 Can SCCM admin undo accidental deployments?

 There are loads of incidents where the SCCM admin came to know that they made a mistake and wanted to undo the changes.
-Yes, they can undo the changes, but the bigger question is whether this will help stop the deployments?
+Yes, they can undo the changes, but the bigger question is whether this will help stop the deployment.?

-How to Stop Accidental Deployments by SCCM Admins Configuration Manager ConfigMgr | Immediately
+How to Stop Accidental Deployments by SCCM Admins Configuration Manager

 The bigger question is Can SCCM Admins undo accidental deployments?
 Do they have any out-of-box controls in SCCM to STOP the deployment they initiated mistakenly?

-Only Adaptiva OneSite gives SCCM admins a real-time dashboard with a detailed display of in-progress ConfigMgr WAN transfers, plus live control to reprioritize, pause/resume or cancel them.
-Admins can use the LiveFlow dashboard to move an urgent delivery, such as a security fix, to the top of the queue to deliver it worldwide instantly.
+- Only Adaptiva OneSite gives SCCM admins a real-time dashboard with a detailed display of in-progress ConfigMgr WAN transfers and live control to reprioritize, pause/resume, or cancel them.

-In-progress jobs are paused and later resumed automatically.
-LiveFlow also reveals where content is stored in the peer-to-peer network worldwide.
-More details about this feature are in the following post, “Datasheet: Content Visibility and Control with OneSite.”
+- More details about this feature are in the following post, “Datasheet: Content Visibility and Control with OneSite.”

 WAN Pause/Resume (make this mainly about LiveFlow, but the big red button is considered part of it now) Adaptiva OneSite lets administrators instantly pause/resume all SCCM WAN traffic by pushing a button.